RishiRomeo/backend_dev_miami/README.md

 2. cd into local directory
 3. run command $uv run main.py

-You can also run this using python3 main.py
-If running this way, please make sure you have the following libraries (included in pyproject.toml)
+You can also run this without uv by running $python3 main.py If running this way, please make sure you have the following libraries (included in pyproject.toml)

 dependencies = [